Ray0737/Robot_Code/README.md

-# Physics for Robotics: Kinematics & Mission Navigation 🤖
+# Classwork | Physics for Robotics

 [cite_start]This repository explores the intersection of **classical mechanics** and **robotics engineering**[cite: 19]. [cite_start]It features a series of tasks designed to study robot navigation using fundamental physics principles, developed for the "Physics in Robot Technology" course (ว30256)[cite: 14, 15].